gateswell/MGIseqerFilesCollect/README.md

 ## Version history
 The current version is V1.0.1
-You can download the other historic version at [releases]: <https://github.com/gateswell/MGIseqerFilesCollect/releases>
+You can download the other historic version at [releases](https://github.com/gateswell/MGIseqerFilesCollect/releases "lastest: v1.0.1")

 ## Prerequisites
 - make sure python has been added to Windows PATH (ref https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path)